colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_5.png" width="624"/>

 6. Now we need to add some more tasks to the pipeline.
-As we've done before click the "+" on the agent job to bring up the add tasks dialog.
+As we've done before click the "+" on the agent job to bring up the add tasks panel.
 Search for "ARM" as we've done before to find the "Azure Resource Group Deployment" task which you can drag & drop onto the pipeline before the existing "Deploy App Service" task.

 <img src="images/Lab7_6.png" width="624"/>